home button years

 April 7, 1965: the roadshow opens in Columbus

 Columbus Ohio, an average town—THE average town, in fact.
 An extraordinary environment for product testing because of its demographic, a perfect cross-section of the United States (as Charles Foster Kane had described his second wife).
 Test City was a nickname.
-Virtually no zoning, no barriers to business.
-As so much of the sixties USA, expansion without a plan.
+There was little zoning: no barriers to business.
+As in so much of the sixties USA, expansion happened without a plan.

 Imagine a late spring day, about eighty degrees and no wind.
 I walk out the door of my tract house in a suburb built just a few years before.
 I remember my father rolling the sod on the front yard.
 I remember him planting a few trees.
 I walk past one little house after another, all with similar designs, all without trees, all with identical driveways.
 No garages, just driveways.
 Sidewalks.
 The sun on the asphalt—the vast expanse of asphalt—is blistering.
 I’m sweating on my one-mile walk to school.